 This is what Jesus taught in the Sermon on the Mount.
 The letter read, "you shall not murder," but Jesus said the spirit of that Law included, "don't hate" - since hatred is the seed from which murder grows.

-The Law is about attitude, as well as action.
+The Law is as much about our attitude - as it is our actions.

 The same was true with sexual sin.
 The letter of the Law said "you shall not commit adultery," but the tenor of the Law included "don't even lust after a woman."
 According to Jesus keeping the Law involved our hearts, as well as our hands - attitude not just action.

 Jesus said of the Pharisees in Matthew 23:25-26, "Woe to you, Scribes and Pharisees, hypocrites!
 For you cleanse the outside of the cup and dish, but inside they are full of extortion and self-indulgence.
 Blind Pharisee, first cleanse the inside of the cup and dish, that the outside of them may be clean also."